-in July 2017 the Regulation on Statements of Financial Institutions under the Financial Supervision Act 2011 was expanded to include Annex 15, which comprises tables for the DGS reports.
-Banks must provide information on the deposits covered under the deposit guarantee scheme based on Tables A and B. With Table C a bank issues data on deposits collected through branches in EEA countries.
+In July 2017 the Regulation on Statements of Financial Undertakings under the Financial Supervision Act 2011 was expanded to include Annex 15, which comprises tables for the DGS reports.
+Banks must provide information on the deposits covered under the Deposit Guarantee Scheme (DGS) based on Tables A and B. With Table C a bank issues data on deposits collected through branches in EEA countries.